 What Is a Mocktail?

-The main difference between mocktails and cocktails is that mocktails do not contain any alcohol while cocktails are inherently alcoholic.
-Mocktails or non-alcoholic cocktails allow you to enjoy a “fun” drink that has none of those extremely not fun health consequences.
-Drinking too much alcohol long term or even just on a single occasion can really negatively affect the health of your body.
-I’m talking about things like a weakened immune system, heart damage, liver disease and increased cancer risk, to name a few.
-(2)
+The main difference between mocktails and cocktails is that mocktails do not contain any alcohol, while cocktails are inherently alcoholic.
+Mocktails or non-alcoholic cocktails allow you to enjoy a “fun” drink that has none of those extremely un-fun health consequences.

 Some of the best/healthiest mocktail ingredients include: